xdevguild/buildo-begins/README.md

 Each command will display a set of self-explanatory prompts.

+#### General operations

-1. `buildo-begins derive-pem` - derive PEM file from seed phrase
+- `buildo-begins derive-pem` - derive PEM file from seed phrase
-2. `buildo-begins send-egld` - send EGLD tokens
+- `buildo-begins herotag` - create a herotag and assign it to addres and check addresses of existing ones
+- `buildo-begins converters` - a set of converters based on excelent [Elrond Converters](http://207.244.241.38/elrond-converters/) but in the CLI, always at hand!

+#### ESDT operations

-3. `buildo-begins send-esdt` - send ESDT tokens
+- `buildo-begins send-esdt` - send ESDT tokens
-4. `buildo-begins send-sft` - send SFT tokens
-5. `buildo-begins send-nft` - send NFT token
-6. `buildo-begins send-meta-esdt` - send Meta ESDT tokens
+- `buildo-begins send-meta-esdt` - send Meta ESDT tokens
-7. `buildo-begins issue-esdt` - issue new ESDT token
+- `buildo-begins issue-esdt` - issue new ESDT token
-8. `buildo-begins set-special-roles-esdt` - set/unset special ESDT roles
+- `buildo-begins set-special-roles-esdt` - set/unset special ESDT roles
-9. `buildo-begins mint-burn-esdt` - mint/burn the ESDT token supply (requires `ESDTRoleLocalBurn`, `ESDTRoleLocalMint` roles)
+- `buildo-begins mint-burn-esdt` - mint/burn the ESDT token supply (requires `ESDTRoleLocalBurn`, `ESDTRoleLocalMint` roles)
-10. `buildo-begins pause-unpause-esdt` - pause/unpause all transactions of the token (requires `canPause` role)
+- `buildo-begins pause-unpause-esdt` - pause/unpause all transactions of the token (requires `canPause` role)
-11. `buildo-begins freeze-unfreeze-esdt` - freeze/unfreeze the token balance in a specific account, preventing transfers to and from that account (requires `canFreeze` role)
+- `buildo-begins freeze-unfreeze-esdt` - freeze/unfreeze the token balance in a specific account, preventing transfers to and from that account (requires `canFreeze` role)
-12. `buildo-begins wipe-esdt` - wipe out the tokens held by a previously frozen account, reducing the supply (Wiping the tokens of an Account is an operation designed to help token managers to comply with regulations.)
+- `buildo-begins wipe-esdt` - wipe out the tokens held by a previously frozen account, reducing the supply (Wiping the tokens of an Account is an operation designed to help token managers to comply with regulations.)
-13. `buildo-begins herotag` - create a herotag and assign it to addres and check addresses of existing ones
-14. `buildo-begins converters` - a set of converters based on excelent [Elrond Converters](http://207.244.241.38/elrond-converters/) but in the CLI, always at hand!
+- `buildo-begins transfer-ownership-esdt` - The manager of an ESDT token may transfer the management rights to another Account

+#### EGLD operations (will be more...)

+- `buildo-begins send-egld` - send EGLD tokens

+#### SFT operations (will be more...)

+- `buildo-begins send-sft` - send SFT tokens

+#### NFT operations (will be more...)

+- `buildo-begins send-nft` - send NFT token

 What is awesome here is that you don't have to worry about proper nonce, decimal places, or differentiation between the NFT token id and collection ticker.
 The maximum amount of arguments will always be the address, token id, and amount.
 It will differ for each type, but these are maximum.